Close Banner

 Exiting Magic Kingdom After Fireworks

 You sang, you danced, you may have even gotten a little misty — and now, the show is over.
 So where do you go?
-Well, expect a mass exodus once Disney Enchantment ends.
+Well, expect a mass exodus once Happily Ever After ends.
 While sometimes the park may not be closing just yet, most guests take this as an end-of-the-night signal and start making their way toward the exit.
 If you have tadpoles, be sure to hang onto their hands or secure them in the stroller (honestly with any age, we try to stay together by creating a conga line and holding onto each other's backpacks).
 If you're not ready to leave, and you're on the fringes of the hub, our suggestion is to duck out to a nearby land or ride to avoid the crowds.

 Most people will head down Main Street, while others may head through a big gate that cast members open near Tomorrowland that cuts around to the main entrance.
-If you're ready to leave after the fireworks end, in our experience, that big gate is the best way to go — if you turn toward Main Street, you'll find it nestled just next to the Plaza Inn and Tomorrowland Terrace.
-For this reason, if we know we're leaving after the show, we tend to stick to the right side of the castle to watch, then make a speedy exit.
+If you're ready to leave after the fireworks end, in our experience, that big gate is the best way to go — if you turn toward Main Street, you'll find it nestled next to the Plaza Inn and Tomorrowland Terrace.
+For this reason, if we know we're leaving after the show, we tend to stick to the right side of the castle to watch, and then make a speedy exit.
 If you head down Main Street, you may be diverted through some of the shops toward the exit.
 (You know what that means — if you're hoping to do some evening shopping, you should give it some time after the fireworks end for the foot traffic to die down.)
 No matter which way you exit, cast members will help direct you.

 Because so many people are exiting at once, if you are using Disney transportation, be sure to pack your patience.
 If you're headed back to Magic Kingdom parking, take the monorail, boat or bus to the Transportation and Ticket Center.
 We recommend the buses as a quick getaway, plus they are usually charter buses so you can rest your feet.
+Note that the buses to the TTC are not always running, so be sure to ask a transportation cast member before heading too far down.

 Where to View Fireworks Outside of Magic Kingdom